Commercial Payers → Delivery → Retention

 - Providing gas cards as incentives

 - Have several lifestyle coaches trained in each organization to share the travel burden

 - Participants may move to a different location throughout the year

 - Allow participants to join a class at other locations so they can complete the yearlong program

-- A less populous area can make it difficult to enroll a sufficient group of participants
+- A less populous area can make it difficult to enroll enough participants

 - Word of mouth is very powerful in rural areas